What you need to know to protect your SNAP benefits

 - Pregnant.

-- Taking care of a sick or disabled family member.
+- Taking care of a sick, disabled, or elderly family member.

 - Unable to work because of domestic violence.